Rachel Harrison Life Hack

 Oct 25, 2019–Jan 12, 2020

 Rachel Harrison’s (b.
 1966) first full-scale survey will track the development of her career over the past twenty-five years, incorporating room-size installations, autonomous sculpture, photography, and drawing.
-Harrison's complex works—in which readymades collude with invented forms—bring together the breadth of art history, the impurities of politics and celebrity culture, and the strangeness of history.
+Harrison's complex works—in which readymades collude with invented forms—bring together the breadth of art history, the impurities of politics, and the artifacts of pop and celebrity culture.
 The exhibition will include approximately one hundred works spanning the early 1990s to the present, drawn from private and public collections throughout the world.

 This exhibition is organized by Elisabeth Sussman, Curator and Sondra Gilman Curator of Photography, and David Joselit, Distinguished Professor, Graduate Center, City University of New York, with Kelly Long, curatorial assistant.

-Major support for Rachel Harrison is provided by The Andy Warhol Foundation for the Visual Arts.
+Major support for Rachel Harrison Life Hack is provided by The Andy Warhol Foundation for the Visual Arts and the Whitney’s National Committee.